gavishpoddar/Basic-ML-Data.Analysis-Visualization/README.md

 # Data-Analysis-and-Visualization
-Resources and code files for learning about data analysis and visualization in Python
+Resources and code for learning basics on data analysis and visualization in Python.
+Very Easy to get started with data and NLP using these codes.